A baby getting bath.

 Supplies

-Before attempting to bathe Baby, make sure you’ve got all your supplies handy.
-Many parents choose to purchase a newborn bath, but an inflatable tub, a water basin, or even a well-prepared sink will do the trick.
-You will also need mild baby soap, cotton balls, washcloths, a towel, clean diapers, and clean clothes.
+Before attempting to bathe Baby, make sure you’ve got all of your supplies handy.
+Many parents choose to purchase a newborn bath tub, but you can also bathe with your newborn if preferred.
+If you want to do a sponge bath, you can use the sling attachment for a newborn tub or a stack of towels.
+You will also need mild baby soap, washcloths, and a towel.
+Optionally, you may want a rinse cup and a hairbrush or comb.

 Giving the bath

-- Next, dampen a washcloth and wipe their face and ears, without using soap.
+3. Next, dampen a washcloth and wipe their face and ears, without using soap.
 Don’t forget their skin-folds, or behind their ears, but be sure not to wash or let water drip into Baby‘s inner ear canal.
+No q-tips or other small items should be used inside of Baby’s ears.

-- Rinse off the soap and dry, rewrapping Baby with a towel.
-Baby‘s head is likely to get cold after a bath, especially if they have a luscious head of hair, so covering their head with a dry towel is a great way to keep them from getting a chill.
+6. Rinse off the soap and dry, rewrapping Baby with a towel.
+Your baby’s head is likely to get cold after a bath, especially if they have a luscious head of hair, so covering their head with a dry towel is a great way to keep them from getting a chill.

-- Some newborns come into the world with that fabled soft skin, but others are a little more sensitive, and bathing can dry sensitive newborn skin out even further.
-If Baby‘s skin is a little dry or peeling, if you want to, you can gently rub some mild baby moisturizer into their skin before popping them back into their onesie.
+7. Some newborns come into the world with that fabled soft skin, but others are a little more sensitive, and bathing can dry sensitive newborn skin out even further.
+If Baby‘s skin is a little dry or peeling or cracking, you can gently rub a basic baby moisturizer into their skin.

 Tips and Tricks

-Make sure you never take your hands off Baby while bathing them.
+Make sure you never take your hands off Baby while bathing them– after a bath, babies are just so slippery.
 This is a great time to bond with Baby, so make sure to use it as a fun play-time, not just cleaning.
-Try dropping a little water on their tummy and watch the laughs roll in.
-Some newborns have a hard time with the cold, so only expose skin for short periods of time.
+Put on music, smile, coo, and generally make it a positive time.
+Have a baby who seems to hate the bath?
+Keep it brief and switch up your plans next time.
 Remember that Baby does not need to be bathed every day, because this can dry out their skin.
-You only need to give them sponge baths until the umbilical stump comes off, and then you can transition to the baby bath.

 Sources